-The Israeli leadership’s October 24 assessment was that, from the Egyptian perspective, the Third Army’s surrender or destruction spelled an Egyptian defeat, and therefore Egypt would do everything it could – including deploying the 4th Division – to prevent this eventuality and to try to break the siege.
-In an attempt to do just that, Egypt would end up losing 15 airplanes that day alone.
-The Third Army, composed of two infantry divisions and two armored brigades, numbered about 30,000 men now trapped in a 50-kilometer long and 12-kilometer wide enclave east of the Suez Canal, accessible from the Egyptian side only by water – a route the IDF also controlled.
+The Israeli leadership believed that the Egyptians viewed the Third Army’s surrender or destruction as a defeat, leading them to do everything possible to prevent this and break the siege.
+Trying to do just that, Egypt lost 15 planes that day alone.
+The trapped Third Army, now numbering about 30,000 men, was trapped in a 50-kilometer long and 12-kilometer wide enclave east of the Suez Canal, accessible to Egypt only by water – a route the IDF also controlled.

-In a cabinet meeting held at 9:30 p.m. that evening, Dayan spoke about Israel’s key issues over the next few days: deploying the U.N. observers, handling thePOW exchange, lifting the Egyptian blockade on the strategic Bab al-Mandab, and stabilizing the military lines.
-He added that, in his opinion, Israel’s stance on the Third Army should be that its fighters evacuate westwards to Egypt.
-The government therefore issued instructions to the IDF to maintain the calm.
-On the night between October 24 and 25, the Soviets threatened the United States that it would intercede against Israel after Egypt appealed to both the United States and Soviet Union to defend it against “Israel’s aggression” unless the United States supported the Soviet formulation of the resolution in the Security Council vote.
-At this point, the notion that both Israel and Egypt retreat was raised; the region adjacent to the canal would be demilitarized.
+In a 9:30 p.m. cabinet meeting that evening, Dayan discussed Israel’s immediate concerns: U.N. observers’ deployment; the POW exchange; lifting Egypt’s Bab al-Mandab blockade; and stabilizing the military lines.
+He felt that Israel should encourage Egypt’s Third Army to evacuate westwards to Egypt.
+The government therefore ordered the IDF to maintain the calm.
+On the night of October 24–25, after Egypt pleased for defense against “Israel’s aggression, the Soviets to intercede against Israel unless the United States supported the Soviet resolution in the Security Council vote.
+The notion that both Israel and Egypt retreat was raised along with demilitarizing the region adjacent to the canal.

-Dayan felt that Israel now found itself in an impossible situation.
-Egypt and Syria could start a war at any time with full impunity, whereas Israel had its hands tied and was prevented from delivering the coup de grace.
+Dayan felt that Israel was in an untenable position.
+Egypt and Syria could start a war with consequences, while Israel was prevented from delivering the coup de grace.
 Elazar agreed.
-The United States now wanted Israel to give it information on military options, including how long it would take to destroy the Third Army.
-The U.S. assessment was that if the Soviets could airlift 4,500 soldiers to Cairo, they would still need another four or five days to start moving towards the Third Army.
-Israel would have to complete the Third Army’s destruction by then,.
-The United States announced it was on high alert, moving ships and readying airborne divisions.
-This was the peak of tension between the two superpowers.
+The United States asked for Israel’s military options, including its timeline for destroying the Third Army.
+The U.S. assessment was that if the Soviets airlifted 4,500 soldiers to Cairo, another four or five days would be needed before they could approach the Third Army, time Israel would have to complete the Third Army’s destruction.
+The United States announced a state of high alert, moving ships and readying airborne divisions.
+This marked the peak of tension between the superpowers.